 In addition to the type of exercise, another area of caution for Great Danes is the timing of it.
 While it’s not fully understood, many believe that heavy exercise around mealtime is a contributing factor to bloat.

 As a precautionary measure, I like to limit food and water to within one hour before or after heavy exercise.

 Caring for a 100+ pound dog means that special consideration will need to be taken when it comes to socialization.
 Having a terrified or aggressive Great Dane dragging you by their leash is not fun!

 To avoid this from happening, it’s important that you expose your Great Dane to a wide variety of situations, people, and places from a young age.

 Doing so teaches them to react in a calm and positive manner, instead of being timid and scared of new things!

 While this topic is extremely important, I don’t want to belabor it here.
-Instead, I will highly suggest that you also read and review our dedicated article on Great Dane socialization.
+Instead, I will highly suggest that you also read and review my dedicated article on Great Dane socialization.

 Step 6: Don’t Forget About Training!

 Training may seem like a funny thing to include in an article about caring for a Great Dane but it’s incredibly important!

 As a giant breed, the likelihood of a Great Dane injuring themselves or others increases exponentially when they’re untrained.